Derp88/FLAG/README.md

 This project maps the area in a bounding box with the top left corner at Lat: 40.770443 Long: -87.525964.
 The bottom right corner is at Lat: 39.567746 Long: -84.815118.

+## Troubleshooting
+If there are issues with flight paths getting graphed, it is recommended to recompile the program, specifically the JSON Parser.
+I'm not sure what the problem is but doing this seems to fix it.

 ## Credits
 - JSON handling via Google's [json-simple](https://code.google.com/archive/p/json-simple/).